What is Firmographic Data?

 - Status and structure — Startup or established company?
 How many locations?

-Within those broad choices, many smaller divisions take place in the quest for the perfect company customer for business to business sales.
-Other factors that can affect marketing decisions include number of employees, seasonal profit swings, growth or decline trends and who makes the purchasing decisions for that company.
+Within those broad choices, many smaller divisions take place in the quest for the perfect customer for business-to-business sales.
+Other factors that can affect marketing decisions include the number of employees, seasonal profit swings, growth or decline trends, and who makes the purchasing decisions for that company.

 How do Firmographics Improve Direct Mail and Other Marketing?